What is the Difference Between Primary and Secondary Infertility?

 At the end of the day, your journey may be personal and individual to you, but you will likely experience many of the same things as other fertility warriors - whether they're already parents or not.

-Allow yourself the space to process what you need to, reach out for support from those who really "get" what you're going through, and remember that you're never alone
+Allow yourself the space to process what you need to, reach out for support from those who really "get" what you're going through, and remember that you're never alone.

 More Resources

-With 35+ years experience in the fertility field, as well as navigating her own infertility, Lisa has dedicated her life to advocating for and supporting those struggling to grow their families.
-Her work includes serving as Illume Fertility's Patient Advocate, Strategic Content Lead, and founder of Fertile Yoga, as well as advocating for those with infertility at RESOLVE, Resolve New England, and other organizations.
+With 35+ years experience in the fertility field, as well as her own experience navigating infertility, Lisa has dedicated her life to advocating for and supporting those struggling to grow their families.
+Her work includes serving as Illume Fertility's Patient Advocate, Strategic Content Lead, and founder of Fertile Yoga, hosting Illume's support groups, and advocating for those with infertility at RESOLVE: The National Infertility Association, AllPaths Family Building, and other organizations.